Scaffold-Stark/speedrunstark/README.md

 ## Checkpoint 2: Reserves ⚖️

 We want to create an automatic market where our contract will hold reserves of both STRK and 🎈 Balloons.
 These reserves will provide liquidity that allows anyone to swap between the assets.
-Let's start with declaring our `totalLiquidity` and the `liquidity` of each user of our DEX!
+Let's start with declaring our `total_liquidity` and the `liquidity` of each user of our DEX!

 <details markdown='1'><summary>🦉 Guiding Questions</summary>